 North Terrace Campus - Semester 2 - 2014

 General Course Information

-Course Code ECON 7087 Course Advanced Microeconomic Theory V Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Prerequisites ECON 7025 or ECON 7121 Course Description This course deals with more recent advances in microeconomic theory and the skills developed in this course will help students to apply the theoretical knowledge in research.
+Course Code ECON 7087 Course Advanced Microeconomic Theory V Coordinating Unit Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Prerequisites ECON 7025 or ECON 7121 Course Description This course deals with more recent advances in microeconomic theory and the skills developed in this course will help students to apply the theoretical knowledge in research.
 Topics to be covered may include some or all of the following: consumer choice, demand, and their applications in the recent literature, as well as uncertainty, cooperative and non-cooperative game theory, networks, fair allocation and their applications, models of oligopoly, adverse selection, signaling games, principal agent problems and general equilibrium theory.

 Course Coordinator: Associate Professor Paul Pezanis-ChristouOffice location: Nexus 10, Level 4, Room 4.09

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Understand the latest developments in microeconomic theory 2 Understand the economic modelling of human decisions under uncertainty 3 Analyse and evaluate the design of incentive mechanisms 4 Understand the modelling of one-sided markets such as auction markets